Conditional Akaike information under covariate shift with application to small area estimation: Numerical studies

-In this subsection, we investigate the numerical performance of the small area prediction problem explained in Section \ref{sec:ex}.
-We conduct design-based simulation based on a real dataset.
+In this subsection, we investigate the numerical performance of the small area estimation problem described in Section \ref{sec:ex}.
+We conduct a design-based simulation based on a real dataset.
 We use the posted land price data along the Keikyu train line, which connects the suburbs in Kanagawa prefecture to the Tokyo metropolitan area.
 This dataset was also used by \citet{KK14}, who studied modification of the cAIC.

-We analyze the land price data in 2001 with covariates for 47 stations that we consider as small areas, and let $q=47$.
-In the original sample, there are $n_i$ sampled land spots for the $i$ area, and the total sample size is $n = \sum_{i=1}^q n_i = 189$.
+We analyze the land price data in 2001 with 47 stations that we consider as small areas, and let $q=47$.
+In the original sample, there are $n_i$ sampled land spots for the $i$th area, and the total sample size is $n = \sum_{i=1}^q n_i = 189$.
 We generate a synthetic population of size $N = 1,000$ by resampling with replacement from the original dataset using selection probabilities inversely proportional to sample weights.
 This method of making a synthetic population was also used by \citet{CSCT12}.
-Then, we select 200 independent random samples, each of size $n=189$, from the fixed synthetic population by sampling from each area based on simple random sampling without replacement and with sample size of each area equal to that of original dataset $n_i$.
+Then, we select 200 independent random samples, each of size $n=189$, from the fixed synthetic population by sampling from each area based on simple random sampling without replacement and with the sample size of each area equal to that of the original dataset $n_i$.

 The characteristic of interest is the land price (Yen in hundreds of thousands) per ${\rm m}^2$ of the $k$th spot in the $i$th area, denoted by $P_{ik}$, and the target is the mean of the land price in each area $\Po_i = N_i^{-1}\sum_{k=1}^{N_i} P_{ik}$ for $i = 1,\dots,q$, where $N_i$ is the size of the $i$th area (subpopulation).
-As discussed in Section \ref{sec:ex}, we adopt model-based estimation of finite subpopulation mean $\Po_i$ by using NERM.
+As discussed in Section \ref{sec:ex}, we adopt model-based estimation of the finite subpopulation mean $\Po_i$ by using NERM.
 For selecting the explanatory variables in NERM, we use our proposed criterion $\widehat{\cAI}$ in (\ref{eqn:cAIh}) for comparison with the conventional cAIC by \citet{VB05}.
 However, because the land price data are right-skewed, we undertake log-transformation, namely, $Y_{ik} = \log(P_{ik})$, and fit $Y_{ik}$ with NERM in (\ref{eqn:fNERM}).

 The dataset includes the following auxiliary variables. ${\rm FAR}_{ik}$ denotes the floor-area ratio of spot $k$ in the $i$th area, ${\rm TRN}_i$ is the time it takes by train from station $i$ to Tokyo station around 9:00 AM, ${\rm DST}_{ik}$ is the geographical distance from spot $k$ to nearby station $i$ and ${\rm FOOT}_{ik}$ denotes the time it takes on foot from spot $k$ to nearby station $i$.
 As the candidate explanatory variables, we consider 7 variables ${\rm FAR}_{ik}$, ${\rm TRN}_i$, ${\rm TRN}_i^2$, ${\rm DST}_{ik}$, ${\rm DST}_{ik}^2$, ${\rm FOOT}_{ik}$, and ${\rm FOOT}_{ik}^2$, which are denoted by $x_1,\dots,x_7$, and $x_0 = 1$ denotes a constant term.
 Using the criteria, we select the best combination of these variables.